Boston Celtics: 1998–2013: Paul Pierce era

 The following year in the 1998 NBA draft, the Celtics drafted Paul Pierce, a college star who had been expected to be drafted much earlier than the Celtics' 10th overall pick.
 Pierce had an immediate impact during the lockout-shortened 1998–99 season, averaging 19.5 points and being named Rookie of The Month in February as he led the league in steals.
 However, the Celtics continued to struggle as Pitino failed to achieve meaningful success.
 After Boston lost to the Toronto Raptors on March 1, 2000, on a buzzer-beater by Vince Carter, Pitino delivered the memorable "walking through that door" speech, invoking Bird, McHale and Parish, which has been frequently cited over the years as a reality check for organizations wrestling with bygone glory.
 He resigned in January 2001.

 Following the resignation of Rick Pitino, the Celtics saw modest improvement under coach Jim O'Brien.
 Paul Pierce matured into an NBA star and was ably complemented by Antoine Walker and the other players acquired over the years.
 While the team was 12–21 when Pitino left, O'Brien's record to finish the season was 24–24.
 Following the 2000–01 season O'Brien was given the job of head coach on a permanent basis.
 As a result of numerous trades, the Celtics had three picks in the 2001 NBA draft.
 They selected Joe Johnson, Joe Forte, and Kedrick Brown.
 Only Johnson managed to succeed in the NBA, becoming a perennial All-Star after leaving the Celtics.

 The Celtics entered the 2001–02 season with low expectations.
 The team's success in the latter stages of 2000–01 was largely forgotten, and critics were surprised when the team, along with the New Jersey Nets, surged to the top of the Atlantic Division ahead of the Philadelphia 76ers, who were fresh off a trip to the NBA Finals.
 The Celtics won a hard-fought 5-game series with the 76ers in the first round, 3–2.
-Pierce scored 46 points in the series-clinching blowout at the Fleet Center.
+Pierce scored 46 points in the series-clinching game at the Fleet Center.
 In the Conference Semifinals, the Celtics defeated the favored Detroit Pistons 4–1.
 In their first trip to the Eastern Conference Finals since 1988, the Celtics jumped out to a 2–1 series lead over the Nets, after rallying from 21 points down in the fourth quarter to win Game 3, but would lose the next three games to fall 4–2.